fairandsmart/right-consent/api-doc/docs/03-guides/105-manage-tos-mobile-app-guide.md

-# Manage Terms Of Services in mobile app using Right Consents
+# Manage Terms Of Services

 Learn how to integrate a terms of service **consent form** in a native Android mobile application using Right Consents **backoffice**.